jepro/ICO_Documentation/docs/source/ICO.rst

 * Are we geo-fencing? (excluding specific countries from participating — both US and Chinese investors)
 * are we allowing funds/institutional investors to invest or only individuals?
 * Are we 100% sure the token is not a security? do we have a official legal due diligence from ICO advisor?
+* How are performded security audit on the smart contract?